ahmedshammad/Customer-Retention---Tableau/README.md

-# Customer-Retention---Tableau
-This repository contains an analysis of the IBM Employee Retention dataset using Tableau, providing valuable insights into the factors that impact employee retention at IBM.
-The Tableau visualizations can be used as a starting point for further analysis or to build similar dashboards for other companies or industries.
+This repository contains an analysis of the IBM Employee Retention dataset using Tableau.
+The dataset includes information on IBM employees such as age, gender, job role, department, salary, and more.
+The goal of this analysis is to understand the factors that influence employee retention and to identify trends and patterns that could help improve employee satisfaction and retention rates.

+The analysis begins with an exploratory data analysis to understand the distribution of variables and identify any correlations between them.
+Next, several visualizations are created using Tableau to better understand the data and identify any patterns or trends.
+These visualizations include scatter plots, heat maps, and bar charts.

+The results of the analysis reveal several interesting insights about employee retention at IBM.
+For example, it was found that employees who received higher salaries and had more job satisfaction tended to stay longer at the company.
+Additionally, employees in certain departments, such as sales and human resources, had lower retention rates compared to other departments.